jashansingh303/ToDoApp/README.md

 # Project 1 - *ToDoApp*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Jashandeep singh**
+Submitted by: **Jashandeep Singh**

 Time spent: **2** hours spent in total